VonHeikemen/lsp-zero-docs/content/v4.x/guide/migrate-from-v1-branch.md

 ## Automatic install of language servers

-This can be done using the module `mason-lspconfig`.
+This can be done using the module `mason-lspconfig (v1.32.0)`.
 Use the `ensure_installed` property of their `.setup()` function.
 There you can list all the language servers you want to install.

 ```lua
 require('mason-lspconfig').setup({